izaakm/cookiecutter/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
+├── setup.py           <- Make this project pip installable with `pip install -e`.
+|                         Run `pip install -e .` in the root of the project to install `src` to the current environment.
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── data           <- Scripts to download or generate data
+|   |   ├── load.py
+│   │   └── make_dataset.py
 │   │
 │   ├── features       <- Scripts to turn raw data into features for modeling